Solution-Focused Practice in Grief and Loss

 Please see our Continuing Education Information page for information about CE credits and clock hours, and our accreditations and approvals for psychologists, social workers, counselors, and marriage & family therapists.

-Students should check with their professional licensing boards to make sure that a specific course will be accepted toward their continuing education requirements.
+Participants are encouraged to check with their professional licensing boards to ensure that a specific course will be accepted toward their continuing education requirements.

 Policy Information